jameslawler/google-sheets-bot/README.md

 `python ~/<Google-App-Engine-SDK>/dev_appserver.py sheets-twitter-bot/`

-Then open a Browser and browse to [http://localhost:8080/tweet/english/beginner/](http://localhost:8080/tweet/english/beginner/)

 ## Endpoints

-This project has the following endpoints available

-* /tweet/english/beginner/ - Tweet English at a Beginner level
-* /tweet/english/intermediate/ - Tweet English at a Intermediate level
-* /tweet/english/advanced/ - Tweet English at a Advanced level
+Open a Browser and browse to a custom endpoint based on your Sheets configuration using the url structure:

+/tweet/{fileName}/{sheetName}

 ## Deploying to Google App Engine